HenryHXYao/Planar3RArmCtrl/README.md

 # Planar3RArmCtrl
 Trio Basic program based on TRIO EURO 408
-The arm is planar 3-R configuration
+The arm is planar 3-R configuration and could be found in images/test rig.png